tognete/PythonLearning/README.md

 ## Welcome to Python Learning!

-Find all exercises for each day of the course along with their respective code.
-You'll also find here the final project prompt and code.
+Here you'll find all the exercises for each day of the 30-day course along with the code to complete them.
+You'll find the final project prompt and code to complete it as well.
+Don't hesitate to reach out with any questions!